 Free Balance is greater than 0.
 All your pending withdrawals are first canceled.
 If this is not enough, all your pending orders are canceled and then, if this is still not enough, all your open positions are closed at market prices.

 During liquidation, all your positions and balance is at risk.
-The balance that remains after liquidation may be transferred to the insurance fund.
-While Quedex may leave you a portion of what remains after a liquidation and a transfer to the insurance fund, don't count on it.
+While Quedex risk systems maximise the chance that at least a portion of your balance remains after a liquidation, you should't count on it.